Marten Richter has ported VOMP to run on the Raspberry Pi. HDTV for the price of a Pi!

 On Windows please follow some standard instructions for writing a Raspbian image to an SD card, such as these.

-On Linux (you will need to run using sudo or root access, also substitute /dev/sdX with the device name for your card):
+On Linux (you will need to run using sudo or root access, also replace /dev/sdX with the device name for your card):

 Note - To watch MPEG2 remember to enter your licence key into /boot/config.txt.

-If you already have a Raspbian image and just want to install VOMP, or you don't want to trust random pre-made images, or you just want to save this site all that bandwidth(!), you can follow these instructions.
+If you already have a Raspbian image and just want to install VOMP, or you don't want to trust random pre-made images, you can follow these instructions.
 Join in with the instructions at the appropriate point for you.

-Step 1 - Get Raspbian Jessie Lite running on an SD card.
+Step 1 - Get Raspbian Buster Lite running on an SD card.
 Download it here, then:

 ... where sdX is your SD card.
 Boot Raspbian.
 Remember, the login username is pi and the password is raspberry.
 When the initial setup loads, change the memory split to give the GPU 128MB.
 Change other options to suit.
 After you have logged in run the following commands: